DAVID GRUBER, PhD

 Apprill’s research seeks to understand the ecology of microbiomes that live in sensitive animal hosts and ecosystems of the ocean.
 She is interested in what drives microbial growth, interactions and cycle within these environments.
 She is also passionate about understanding the microbes’ functions and contributions to the health of their host or ecosystem.
 Apprill devotes much of her time to studying reef-building corals and the microorganisms that live in reef seawater.
 Much of the world’s reefs are threatened.
 Therefore, Apprill’s research is centered on defining the microbial characteristics of healthy, worldwide corals and reef waters.
 Apprill has also pioneered the exploration of microorganisms associated with marine mammals.
 She has studied worldwide species and populations, and seeks to determine if their microbial partners can be signatures for health or environmental changes.

 Apprill utilizes various research tools to understand the diversity and composition, genetic make-up and spatial organization of animal-associated microbes.
 Taking advantage of inexpensive DNA-sequencing based microbiology, Apprill presents a holistic approach that examines the animal-microbial association using different methods.
-Her work has been featured in a number of widely read journals and has attracted attention and awards at international meetings.
-Apprill was also recently featured in Science magazine’s “XX Files: Extraordinary Science, Extraordinary Women” video series.
+Her work has been featured in over 50 journal articles.
+She is the 2020 recipient of the American Society for Microbiology’s Award for Early Career Environmental Research.

 JUSTIN RICHARD, PhD

-Justin Richard has been involved at Mystic Aquarium since 1999, when he began as an Exhibit Educator volunteer.
-He completed two Husbandry internships at the Aquarium in 2001 and 2002.
-After graduating from Connecticut College in 2003, Richard was hired as a beluga whale trainer at the Aquarium.
-In 2011, Richard was awarded a National Science Foundation Graduate Research fellowship and completed his PhD in Integrative and Evolutionary Biology at URI in collaboration with Mystic Aquarium in 2016.
+Justin Richard has been involved at Mystic Aquarium since 1999 when he began as an exhibit educator volunteer.
+He completed two Husbandry internships at the Aquarium.
+After graduating from Connecticut College, Richard was hired as a beluga whale trainer at the Aquarium.
+In 2011, Richard was awarded a National Science Foundation Graduate Research fellowship and completed his PhD in Integrative and Evolutionary Biology at URI in collaboration with Mystic Aquarium.
 Richard has participated in many field research projects where he has studied beluga behavior and took part in satellite tagging.
-Richard teaches two courses on animal behavior and two courses on marine mammal biology at URI, including the Seminar on Marine Mammals, which is held at Mystic Aquarium.
+He teaches two courses on animal behavior and two courses on marine mammal biology at URI including the Seminar on Marine Mammals, which is held at Mystic Aquarium.
 Richard emphasizes experiential learning opportunities for URI students in all areas of his research.